ajhindle/compiler/README.md

-# A WIP compiler for a demo procedural language 'n07'
+# A compiler for a demo procedural language 'n07'

 The language is called 'n07'.
 The compiler does the following:
 - Scans the n07 source code for tokens using [Flex](https://en.wikipedia.org/wiki/Flex_(lexical_analyser_generator))